The Leavenworth and Pike’s Peak Express

 More about this marker.
 This marker is located in the Stratton town park.

 Also see . . .
 The Overland Stage to California - Frank Root & William Connelley.
 In the latter part of 1858 there was a stage line in operation known as the "Central Overland California."
 Its initial point was St. Joseph, on the Missouri river.
 About the same time another line was organized, and in May, 1859, ran between Leavenworth and Denver, under the name of the Leavenworth & Pike's Peak Express.
 The proprietors were Jones &Russell.
 The backers and chief owners of these two lines were the well-known Government freight contractors, Russell, Majors & Waddell.
-Soon afterward the two lines were consolidated, under the name of the Central Overland California and Pike's Peak Express Company.
-(Submitted on December 3, 2014, by Barry Swackhamer of San Jose, California.)
+Soon afterward the two lines were consolidated, under (Submitted on December 3, 2014, by Barry Swackhamer of Brentwood, California.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 3, 2014, by Barry Swackhamer of San Jose, California.
-This page has been viewed 260 times since then and 36 times this year.
-Photos: 1, 2, 3. submitted on December 3, 2014, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on December 3, 2014, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 308 times since then and 8 times this year.
+Photos: 1, 2, 3. submitted on December 3, 2014, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.